sourcey/spectacle/README.md

 The string shorthand is `godoc: "."` and expands to `{ module: ".", packages: ["./..."], mode: "auto", includeTests: true }`.

+`editBasePath` remains the global base for Markdown "Edit this page" links.
+Use `godoc.sourceBasePath` only when Go source files live under a different repository prefix than the docs source.

 Live mode invokes `go list` + `go/parser` + `go/doc` against the host Go toolchain.
 To pin a build environment for reproducibility, set `goEnv: { GOOS, GOARCH, tags }`.

 Snapshot mode reads a committed `godoc.json` and needs no Go on the build host.
 Generate it with: